 Last time we did a few basic operations with SQLite in Raspberry Pi.
 We learned how to set up SQLite3, create the first database file and fill with data.
-Using SQL commands we were able to select data and print in the terminal screen.
-But eventually, you are going to face with more complex queries or will need to store data automatically so other routines could read it.
-For instance, you are going to build a simple project that would read data from the digital temperature sensor.
+Using SQL commands, we were able to select data and print in the terminal screen.
+But eventually, you will face more complex queries or will need to store data automatically so other routines could read it.
+For instance, you will build a simple project that would read data from the digital temperature sensor.
 One of the great ways of storing data into a database is to use a python script.
 Anyway, you are probably going to use it for GPIO operations.
 So let us learn how to store simple data to SQLite database using python.
-I am going to use Python3.
-Raspberry Pi comes with Python 2.7 built in so we will need to install Python3.
-To do so we run:

 If you are doing some data logging, sensor reading or other routine task with raspberry Pi, then you probably are thinking of using database.
 The list of database software choices is quite long, but in most cases you will end with single or few tables in database.
 First thought might be MySQL – well known database server in WWW.
 Anyway this is pretty heavy tool to have running on Raspberry Pi.
 In my opinion SQLite is probably most suitable choice.
 Because it is serverless, lightweight, opensource and support most SQL code.
 Another handy thing is that SQLite stores data in single file which can be stored anywhere.

 Raspberry PI by default has only one memory available – SD card which also holds kernel itself.
 Unless you are using large SD, eventually you are going to run out of space -especially if you are dealing with media files or playing with camera module.
 The easiest and cheapest way of expanding memory is to us USB Flash drive.
 If you are accessing PI from terminal screen, then probably one of built in USB ports are free and you can attach drive directly to it, otherwise use USB HUB – better with external power option.